 Origin value is now being reflected back in the

-Access-Control-Allow-Origin response header, which is the header that instructs browser on whether the requesting origin is allowed to read the response.
+Access-Control-Allow-Origin response header, which is the header that instructs the browser on whether the requesting origin is allowed to read the response.
 Given it is unlikely that

 https://foo.bar is specifically being white listed, it is safe to assume this means the response is just echoing back whatever